tgrapperon/swift-dependencies-additions/README.md

 ```swift
 logger.log(level: .info, "User with id: \(userID, privacy: .private) did purchase a smoothie")
 ```
-You can simply create subsystem using the provided subscript:
+You can simply create a subsystem using the provided subscript:
 ```swift
 @Dependency(\.logger["Transactions"]) var transactionsLogger
 ```

 ### PersistentContainer
 A `NSPersistentContainer` that exposes Core Data `NSManagedObjectContext`s.
-You can use it as a basis to more elaborate abstractions.
+You can use it as a basis for more elaborate abstractions.
 ```swift
 @Dependency(\.persistentContainer) var persistentContainer
 ```
-By default, the preview version is an `in-memory` variant, and you can easilly setup mocks for your SwiftUI previews:
+By default, the preview version is an `in-memory` variant, and you can easily setup mocks for your SwiftUI previews:
 ```swift
 var previews: some View {
   let model = withDependencies {